madavid128/madavid-research/projects/imaging-ml/index.md

 {% include section.html %}

 ## Key questions
-- What imaging signatures track tissue‑level phenotypes and outcomes?
+- What imaging signatures track tissue-level phenotypes and outcomes?
-- How can models stay interpretable enough for translational decision‑making?
+- How can models stay interpretable enough for translational decision-making?
 - Which workflows generalize across datasets and sites?

 ## Methods I use